-- 1. To add an additional rinse, push in the Cycle Control Knob and turn clockwise to Rinse, as illustrated. - 2.
-Pull out the Cycle Control Knob.
+- For an additional rinse, push in the Cycle Control Knob and turn clockwise to Rinse, as illustrated. - Pull out the Cycle Control Knob.
 The washer fills to selected load size, agitates, drains, and spins.

 Using drain and spin

 A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.